Frequent Questions

 Where do I begin if I’ve never strength trained before?

-Hire a personal trainer at your gym, join Gyroscope Coach, or simply refer to this guide in combination with one of our beginner strength training programs.
-YouTube also has a variety of videos that can guide you on common exercises.
-Watch those in the beginning to learn proper form.
+Hire a personal trainer, join Gyroscope Max, or just follow this guide with one of our beginner programs.
+YouTube has plenty of videos on common exercises — watch those early to learn proper form.

-It is never too late to start, and everyone started from the beginning.
+It is never too late to start.
+Everyone began at the beginning.

 Can I build muscle training just once or twice a week?

-Maybe, if various factors are extremely well accounted for and intensity is adequate.
-For optimal growth, we recommend at least 3 strength training workouts a week, with at least 48 hours rest for a muscle group.
+Maybe, if intensity is high and other factors are dialed in.
+For optimal growth, we recommend at least 3 workouts a week, with 48 hours rest per muscle group.

 How many days a week should I train to build muscle?

-3 workouts a week is enough for most people, but 4, 5 or 6 days a week is possible.
-However, the more days you strength train, the more intricate the program needs to be in order to facilitate adequate rest for muscle groups.
+3 workouts a week is enough for most people, but 4, 5 or 6 days is possible.
+The more days you train, the more intricate the program needs to be to give each muscle group adequate rest.

 Can I strength train 7 days a week?

 Not recommended for most people.
-Consistency in training just 4 or 5 days a week for an entire year will be much better than overcommiting to every single day, but burning out after a few weeks.
-However, with smart programming and a heavy emphasis on low intensity days and mobility, it is possible to do 7 days a week if you really enjoy it or want to keep the habit going.
+Training 4 or 5 days a week for a full year beats overcommitting to every day and burning out after a few weeks.
+That said, with smart programming and a heavy emphasis on low-intensity days and mobility, 7 days is possible if you really enjoy it.

 What is the best training program for me?

-The best training program, first and foremost, is the one that you can stick to.
-If you can only allow 3 days a week for training, don’t start a program that asks for 5 days a week.
-Frequency and consistency is key to results.
+The best program is the one you can stick to.
+If you only have 3 days a week, don’t start a program that asks for 5.
+Frequency and consistency drive results.

 What is Progressive Overload?

-Progressive Overload is the continuous increase in stress upon the CNS and musculoskeletal system, through gradually increased training.
+The continuous increase in stress on the CNS and musculoskeletal system, through gradually harder training.

-Each workout, try to best your previous performance or intensity in some way.
-This could be an extra rep or two, a bit more weight, less rest, faster or slower movements, anything that pushes the intensity in some way.
-It is important to keep some ‘gas in the tank’ and not work to failure on every set and workout, to always allow more room to grow and increase progressive overload for your next workout.
+Each workout, try to best your previous performance: an extra rep or two, a bit more weight, less rest, slower tempo — anything that pushes intensity.
+Keep some ‘gas in the tank’ instead of working to failure every set, so you always have room to grow next time.

 Are rest days really important?